Error Handling

 Reconnection in v2.25.25

-Reconnection behavior is the same as the current version with these differences:autoReconnectis enabled by default; the SDK automatically reconnects unless you setautoReconnect: false- No
+Reconnection behavior differs from the current version:autoReconnectis enabled by default; the SDK automatically reconnects unless you setautoReconnect: false- Reconnect uses a fixed/random 2-6 second delay (current SDK uses exponential backoff with jitter, capped at 30s)

-maxReconnectAttemptsoption (current SDK defaults to 10 automatic reconnect attempts and supportsmaxReconnectAttempts: 0for unlimited attempts) - No
+maxReconnectAttemptsoption (current SDK defaults to 10 attempts and supportsmaxReconnectAttempts: 0for unlimited attempts) - No

 clearReconnectToken()method - No